 Hello, I'm Janice!

-This is my first year as a Guidance Counsellor with CDLI.
+I am the School Counsellor for CDLI.
 I am very fortunate to work in a position that connects me with students, schools and families across this great province from Nain all the way down to Trepassey!
 Every day as a counsellor is an adventure and I learn something new.
 Each day, I look forward to hearing from students and giving them the tools to succeed in ways that best suits them.
-If I can be of help to you, I encourage you to contact me at firstname.lastname@example.org
+If I can be of help to you, I encourage you to contact me at email@example.com

 What do I do?